input-output-hk/mantis-ops/README.md

 $ touch ~/.config/nix/nix.conf
 ```

-* For a Nix multi-user install, the Nix configuration file will be found at the following location.
-Create this file with the above content if it does not yet exist (although it should!):
+* For a Nix multi-user install, the Nix configuration file will be found at the following location:
 ```
-$ sudo mkdir -p /etc/nix
-$ sudo touch /etc/nix/nix.conf
+$ ls -la /etc/nix/nix.conf
 ```

-* The following configuration lines should be added to the Nix configuration:
+* The following configuration lines need to be added to the Nix configuration:
 ```
 experimental-features = nix-command flakes ca-references substituters = https://cache.nixos.org https://mantis-ops.cachix.org